 I have another student, more advanced, who texted me this week regarding an incident involving his dog, Skye, a Husky mix.
 He was with her at an off leash park, a dog fight broke out, and Skye went running towards the fight to see what was going on.
 In a full run, he was able to verbally stop and “Down” his dog, which kept his dog from getting involved.
 Apparently, one of the other dog owners saw what he had done, and he gave them my contact information.
 This owner has earned this level of proficiency with his dog, and it might have saved his dogs life.
 It sounded as if this was a pretty bad fight.
 He said he probably won’t go there with his dog again, because he’s seen a few bad fights there recently.
 Good thing he’s been continuing working with his dogs initial training program.
 We have more to do since he now has another dog he just adopted.
 Now we are going to work so both dogs can be controlled like this off leash in case of an emergency.

 So, no, I’m not a fan of board and train, “bootcamp”, types of training.
-It just doesn’t create the kind of results that I think people want when they spend their hard earned money and precious free time.
+It just doesn’t create the kind of results, and the kind of dog-human relationship, that I think people want when they spend their hard earned money and precious free time.
+You need your own relationship with your dog, it has to start there, and you need to know what you are doing.
 Furthermore, I’ve seen way too many such dogs that acted as if untrained within a short time of getting home, for the reasons stated before.
 I’ll say it again, I think board and train is a mistake for your dog.